 Strictly speaking, you don’t need any equipment to follow this course – just an internet connection.
 But it will be very beneficial to your training if you can get hold of the following equipment.

 - Simple unpadded Leather Gloves will be good for protecting your skin when using the punch bag.
 Being unpadded, they will have a close-to-bareknuckle feel and won’t hinder your movement so much as heavily padded gloves would.
+Make sure they are a good fit, so there’s no chafing inside.

 - A human Training Partner – ideally they will be of a similar height to yourself, or taller.
 But if you’re very tall, then your attacker is more likely to be shorter than you, so it’s equally worthwhile training with someone shorter than you in that case.